 Phil Jarvis – Leicestershire

 The farm is a mixed livestock and arable business covering 333 hectares.
-Among other crops, the farms grows Conservation Grade wheat and oats.
+Among other crops, the farms grows Fair to Nature wheat and oats.

 Stephen & Robert Honeywood – Suffolk

 Stephen and Robert farm a mixed arable unit in mid Suffolk.
-Honeywood Brothers currently supply of Conservation Grade oats and wheat.
-They also have a company manufacturing Conservation Grade accredited horse feed, Honeychop, supplying predominantly to wholesalers and manufacturers throughout the UK and Ireland.
+Honeywood Brothers currently supply of Fair to Nature oat straw and wheat.
+They also have a company manufacturing Fair to Nature accredited horse feed, Honeychop, supplying predominantly to wholesalers and manufacturers throughout the UK and Ireland.

-Since joining Conservation Grade, the farm has seen a massive increase in biodiversity as a result of changes in habitat management.
+Since joining the scheme, the farm has seen a massive increase in biodiversity as a result of changes in habitat management.
 These changes have taken place alongside growth in both elements of their business.